nrfconnect/ncs-app-index/README.md

 An index of applications built for the nRF Connect SDK.

+## Contributing

+If you or your organization has a project that you'd like to include in the nRF Connect SDK App Index, you can open a pull request against this repository.
+See the details shown in the [`CONTRIBUTING`](.github/CONTRIBUTING) file for more information.

-## App Index
+## Development

-The app index is a JSON file containing organizations and their applications, generated from the contents of the `index` folder.
-Each JSON file in the folder should be named after the organization's GitHub username (e.g. `nrfconnect.json`), and contain metadata about the organization and its applications according to the schema in `resources/schema.json`.

 To build the index file, run `npm run generate-index-json` from the root directory.

-## Website
+### Website

 This repository includes a static website that displays the contributed applications in a searchable frontend.
 It's developed using the [Next.js](https://nextjs.org/) React framework, and uses [Tailwind](https://tailwindcss.com/) for styling.

-### Development

 To launch a live server development server, run `npm run dev` inside the `site` directory.
 By default, the site runs on port 4000, but this can be overridden by setting the `PORT` environment variable.

 Application data is read at build time.
 For development purposes, sample data can be imported from `sampleData.ts`.

-### Building
+#### Building

 To build the website, run the following commands: